-Because, instead of focusing on staff retention, we’d made our company into a learning environment where our people got the most amazing experience.
-Do this in your business and you’ll find that nothing will serve your business, your customer and ultimately your investor better.
+Because instead of focusing on staff retention, we’d made our company into a learning environment where our people got the most amazing experience.
+Do this in your business, and you’ll find that nothing will serve your business, your customer and ultimately, your investor better.

-Forget about employee loyalty because a job is not a dog – it’s not for life, it’s just for now.
+Forget about employee loyalty because a job is not a dog – it’s not for life; it’s just for now.
 People are not disloyal because they leave.
 You’re not disloyal for not still being with your first employer.

 Instead, value people for what they do for your organisation and how they move it on.
 Not how long they stay.
-Take this approach and you’ll find staff retention becomes a non-issue for all the right reasons.
+Take this approach, and you’ll find staff retention becomes a non-issue for all the right reasons.

 5 – Don’t think that a great place to work is an easy place to work

-A great place to work is challenging, rewarding, full of highs and lows, full of success and excitement.
+A great place to work is challenging, rewarding, full of highs and lows, and full of success and excitement.
 It’s absolutely not a place for the many people who would like a nice, stable, well-paid job with little change.
 That’s what the public sector is for.